Xeeynamo/mipsdump/README.md

 # mipsdump

-A functional MIPS disassembler written in F#.
+A functional MIPS disassembler written in F# that produces 1:1 assembly code that can be compiled with GNU's `as`.

 ## Why?